 These are beers similar to the traditional pale ales of Ireland, although less bitterly hopped.
 They are very popular in the city of Frankfurt, which is one of our favorite cities in the world.
 We love the history, architecture, Oktoberfest, and of course, the beers.
-The German Ales are a light beer, not lite like in the US, where lite means less calories and less taste.
+The German Ales are a light beer, not light like in the US, where light means less calories and less taste.
 In Germany light only means light in color.
-We have two German Ales at White Rock, an Amber Ale that has a nice golden hew and a smooth taste and a Cream Ale that is crisp, clear and refreshing.
+We have two German Ales at White Rock: Amber Ale, which has a nice golden hew and a smooth taste derived from using local honey, and Cream Ale, which is crisp, clear and refreshing.

 A few Belgian Double IPA beers are pale and assertively hopped.
 The hoppiness of a true Belgian beer is measured by the IBUs or International Bittering Units.
-At White Rock we brew a Belgium Double IPA in the tradition of a true Belgium beer.
-The IBUs for our Double IPA are 100+.
+At White Rock we brew our IPA, a Belgium Double IPA in the tradition of a true Belgian beer.
+The IBUs are 100+.
 Brewing scientists believe that 100 is the maximum amount of iso-alpha acids, the primary contributor to hop bitterness a brewer can pack into a beer, so we packed it all in.
-This is not to say that it is terribly strong, but it is jumpin with flavors.
+This is not to say that it is terribly strong, but it is in full-flavored.

 Porters often get a reputation as a dark, strong (overpowering) beer.
-Porter is a dark style of beer that was developed in London and we think perfected in Ireland.
+Porter is a dark style of beer that was developed in London and some would say perfected in Ireland.
 For example, Guinness Extra Stout was originally called Extra Superior Porter and was only given the name Extra Stout in 1840.
 It is a well-hopped beer made from brown malt.
-At White Rock, we enhance and smooth out the flavor by adding in local Roanoke Mill Mountain Coffee beans.
+Our Porter’s enhanced and smooth flavor uses local Roanoke Mill Mountain Coffee beans.
 We only let the coffee beans seep in the malt for a short period of time to just give it a hint of the coffee flavor and not overpower the natural grains and malt.
-The malt is also enhanced with chocolate which further helps smooth the taste.
+The malt is also enhanced with coco nibs, which further helps smooth the taste.
 This creates a Porter that is smooth and not heavy so you can enjoy it anytime!